virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 - In the `data-science-for-esm/_toc.yml` [file](https://github.com/open-energy-transition/data-science-for-esm/blob/37c3ef84651a12ee947573dfedd6c4b7786731bc/data-science-for-esm/_toc.yml), a sequence of files to be included in the GitHub Page is defined, and further used by the `jupyter-build book` command.

 After a successful run, the TOC displayed in the menu, located on the left side of the page.

-Please keep in mind that that for a successful workflow run, the [correct python environment][12], with all the [python package dependencies][13], is required.

-Python is optimally used in a `venv` and a package manager `mamba`, for which further detailed installation instructions are provided in the [documentation][15].

-An IDE is also a prerequisite, and our recommendation VSCode, used by [PyPSA developers][15], due to ease of use, and being open-source.

 ---